ibm-cloud-docs/secure-infrastructure-vpc/shared-responsibilities.md

 | Secure with least privilege | Document the minimal IAM access requirements to run the deployable architecture. |  |
 | Manage secrets | | * Generate the necessary secrets (for example, IAM API keys, SSH keys) that are required for the deployable architecture.  \n * Manage generated secrets by following secure best practices. |
 {: row-headers}
-{: caption="Table 3.
-Responsibilities for identity and access management" caption-side="bottom"}
+{: caption="Responsibilities for identity and access management" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 ## Security and regulation compliance